Azure/azure-sdk/_posts/2020-04-21-js-cancellation.md

 ### Cancelling with a timeout

-Frequently you want to give an operation some amount of time to return a useful result, and if it hasn't, you're no longer interested.
+Frequently you want to give an operation some amount of time to return a useful result, and if it hasn't, you'd like to cancel it.
 You could call `abortSignal.abort()` in a `setTimeout` callback, but this pattern is so common we provide a bit of sugar:

 ```javascript
 const list = await getShoppingList({ abortSignal: AbortController.timeout(1000) });